Membership of external CSR initiatives

 What's it all about?

-Founded in 2000, the Carbon Disclosure Project is an international non-profit organization that acts as a global system for reporting the environmental performance of companies, local authorities and public authorities.
+Founded in 2000, the Carbon Disclosure Project is an international non-profit organization that serves as a global system for reporting the environmental performance of companies, local authorities and public authorities.
 It measures impacts on climate, water and forests.

 Concrete expectations?